-Living with roommates can come with some adjustments, even if you’re living with friends.
-Whether you’ve had roommates before or are living away from home for the first time, here are five things everyone should know about living with roommates.
+Living with roommates can be an adjustment, even if you’re living with friends.
+Whether you’ve had roommates before or are living away from home for the first time, here are five tips for living with roommates.

 1. First impressions aren’t always accurate